DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 **Now each picture will be taken after 5 seconds of sleep**

 ### Ex.3.
 Defining order with cases
-Cases are useful feature which gather similar orders.
-With addition to obligatory parameters that were discussed previously order with cases must also include ```cases``` key.
+Cases are a useful feature which gathers similar orders.
+With addition to obligatory parameters that were discussed previously an order with cases must also include ```cases``` key.
 Then, every case has only one obligatory field - ```voice_alias```.

 To trigger particular case user has to say combination of voice aliases of order and case.
 Consider following order.